isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    "Dhcp4": { "hosts-database": { "host": remote-host-name, ... }, ... }

-(Again, it should be noted that this configuration may have a severe impact on server performance.)

 Normally, the database is on the same machine as the DHCPv4 server.
 In this case, set the value to the empty string: